reedhhw/bridgefy-ios-developer-1/README.md

 There are several options for sending packets:

 - **BFSendingOptionDirectTransmission**: Sends the packet only when the receiver is in range.
-- **BFSendingOptionMeshTransmission**: Sends the packet using mesh. it doesn't need the receiver to be in range.
+- **BFSendingOptionMeshTransmission**: Sends the packet using mesh.
+It doesn't need the receiver to be in range.
-- **BFSendingOptionFullTransmission**: Tries to send the packet if the peer is in range, otherwise includes the packet in the mesh process.
+- **BFSendingOptionFullTransmission**: Tries to send the packet if the peer is in range, otherwise, includes the packet in the mesh process.
 - **BFSendingOptionEncrypted**:  Sends the packet encrypted.
 It can cause an error if a secure connection has not been established at least once.
 - **BFSendingOptionNoEncrypted**: Sends the packet without encryption.
 - **BFSendingOptionBroadcastReceiver**: Sends a packet using mesh without a defined receiver.
 The packet is broadcast to all nearby users that are or aren't in range.
 If this option is used and encryption option is added, it will cause an error.